flutter/website/src/get-started/install/_get-sdk-chromeos.md

     To permanently add Flutter to your path, see [Update your path][].

- 1. Optionally, pre-download development binaries:

-    The `flutter` tool downloads platform-specific development binaries as needed.
-For scenarios where pre-downloading these artifacts is preferable (for example, in hermetic build environments,
-    or with intermittent network availability), iOS
-    and Android binaries can be downloaded ahead of time by running:

-    ```terminal
-    $ flutter precache
-    ```

-    For additional download options, see `flutter help precache`.

 You are now ready to run Flutter commands!

-{{site.alert.note}}
-  To update an existing version of Flutter, see [Upgrading Flutter][].
-{{site.alert.end}}

 ### Run flutter doctor